Generalized Few-shot Semantic Segmentation: Experiments

 \subsection{Comparison with FS-Seg Models in GFS-Seg}

-To show that models in the setting of FS-Seg are unable to perform well when predicting both base and novel classes, we evaluate three recent FS-Seg frameworks (CANet~\cite{canet}, PFENet \cite{pfenet} and PANet \cite{panet}) in the setting of GFS-Seg.

-The major difference between PFENet, CANet and PANet is about `Dist' shown in Figure \ref{fig:setting_compare}(a) relating to the method for processing query and support feature and making predictions -- PFENet are CANet are relation-based models and PANet is a cosine-based model.
-Specifically, CANet uses convolutions as a relation module \cite{relationnet} to process the concatenated query and support features to yield prediction on the query image, but PANet generates results by measuring the cosine similarity between every query feature and prototypes got from support samples.
+To show that models in the setting of FS-Seg are unable to perform well when predicting both base and novel classes, we evaluate four recently proposed exemplar FS-Seg frameworks (CANet~\cite{canet}, PFENet \cite{pfenet} SCL~\cite{scl} and PANet \cite{panet}) in the setting of GFS-Seg.
+The major difference between SCL, PFENet, CANet and PANet is about `Dist' shown in Figure \ref{fig:setting_compare} (a) relating to the method for processing query and support feature and making predictions -- SCL, PFENet are CANet are relation-based models and PANet is a cosine-based model.
+Specifically, CANet uses convolutions as a relation module \cite{relationnet} to process the concatenated query and support prototypes to yield prediction on the query image, but PANet generates results by measuring the cosine similarity between every query feature and prototypes got from support samples.
 Though FS-Seg only requires evaluation of novel classes, if the prototypes (averaged features) of base classes are available, the FS-Seg models should also be able to identify the regions of base classes in query images.
+It is worth noting that some recently proposed advanced frameworks, \eg, RePRI~\cite{repri} and HSNet~\cite{hsnet}, are not practical to be applied to the setting of GFS-Seg because their inference processes require independent reasoning with the full support feature maps, instead of the prototypical feature vectors adopted by above methods (the prior mask cannot be used in PFENet).
+It means that under an $n$-way $k$-shot setting, for each query image, they need to perform the entire feature reasoning for additional $nk$ times on the full support feature maps, causing low efficiency or even OOM (Out of Memory) issues.

-We use the publicly available codes and follow the default training configurations of these frameworks.
+We use the publicly available codes and follow the default training configurations.
 We modify the inference code to feed all prototypes (base and novel) for each query image.
 The base prototypes are formed by averaging the features belonging to base classes in all training samples.
-As shown in Table \ref{tab:compare_fsseg_new}, PFENet, CANet and PANet do not perform well compared to the models implemented with CAPL. `ResNet-50 + CAPL' differs with PANet only on the training strategy.
-The results of the FS-Seg models in Table \ref{tab:compare_fsseg_new} also indicate that the cosine-based model PANet is more effective in the setting of GFS-Seg than the relation-based ones, \ie, CANet and PFENet, as the trainable high-level features used in the PANet is better than the ImageNet pre-trained middle-level representations used in CANet and PFENet to accomplish the multi-labeling task in GFS-Seg.
+As shown in Table \ref{tab:compare_fsseg_new}, CANet, SCL, PFENet, and PANet do not perform well compared to the models implemented with CAPL. `PANet + CAPL' differs from PANet only in the training and classifier formation strategies.

 We note that the results of novel mIoU in Table \ref{tab:compare_fsseg_new} are under the GFS-Seg setting and thus they are lower than that reported in the papers of these FS-Seg models.
 This discrepancy is caused by different settings.
 In GFS-Seg, models are required to identify all classes in a given testing image, including both base and novel classes, while in FS-Seg, models only need to find the pixels belonging to one specific novel class with support samples that provide the prior knowledge of what the target class is.
 Therefore, it is much harder to identify the novel classes under the interference of the base classes in GFS-Seg.